-- Physical This can be defined as: fighting, pushing, shoving, intimidating gestures, invasion of personal space done by one person or group to another and the mistreatment of an individual or group's possessions. - Group This can be defined as: one group of people ganging up against another group and/or individual, the isolating or rejecting of an individual or group from a larger group, or the exclusion of one group or individual from a community event. - Verbal______This can be defined as: mocking, name calling, putting someone down, offensive language directed at or about another individual, gossip or slander.
-This can be in either a vocal or written form. - Victimisation This can be defined as: the deliberate picking on, targeting, excluding, stalking, threatening to "get", the use of standover tactics employed against one individual by another individual or group. - Sexual This can be defined as: unwanted sexual invitation or inferences, touching or brushing against another in a sexual manner, writing or drawing or commenting about an individual's body sexually, sexually oriented jokes, name calling, comments about someone's private life (either verbally stated or written), or any comment about sexuality which makes another person feel targeted or victimised.
-This can include any bullying conducted due to one's sexual ity, sexual preference or transgender nature.

-Discrimination_____This can be defined as: any kind of exclusion or isolation conducted against an individual or group on the basis of race, gender, sexuality, socioeconomic status, academic, home and family structures (i.e. parental marriages and divorces and foster homes) and religious preference.
+Physical This can be defined as: fighting, pushing, shoving, intimidating gestures, invasion of personal space done by one person or group to another and the mistreatment of an individual or group's possessions.
+Group This can be defined as: one group of people ganging up against another group and/or individual, the isolating or rejecting of an individual or group from a larger group, or the exclusion of one group or individual from a community event.
+Verbal This can be defined as: mocking, name calling, putting someone down, offensive language directed at or about another individual, gossip or slander.
+This can be in either a vocal or written form.
+Victimisation This can be defined as: the deliberate picking on, targeting, excluding, stalking, threatening to "get", the use of standover tactics employed against one individual by another individual or group.
+Sexual This can be defined as: unwanted sexual invitation or inferences, touching or brushing against another in a sexual manner, writing or drawing or commenting about an individual's body sexually, sexually oriented jokes, name calling, comments about someone's private life (either verbally stated or written), or any comment about sexuality which makes another person feel targeted or victimised.
+This can include any bullying conducted due to one's sexuality, sexual preference or transgender nature.
+Discrimination This can be defined as: any kind of exclusion or isolation conducted against an individual or group on the basis of race, gender, sexuality, socioeconomic status, academic, home and family structures (i.e. parental marriages and divorces and foster homes) and religious preference.
 Spiritual This can be defined as: any act or word that is targeted against another individual or group on the basis of spiritual or religious arrogance or superiority.
 This may come in the form of self-righteous behaviour, intimidation, exclusion, gossip through prayer points, denominational snobbery or any form of judgmental action.
-This can be defined as: any form of discrimination, exclusion, harassment or humiliation of those with mental, Disability physical, medical or psychological disabilities and difficulties.
+Disability This can be defined as: any form of discrimination, exclusion, harassment or humiliation of those with mental, physical, medical or psychological disabilities and difficulties.
 This extends to those with behavioural and learning difficulties and those who come under the educational or literacy and numeracy support categories.
-This can be defined as: any material posted (in any form - photos, print) on a website or sent on the internet or Cyber Bullying any technological device which identifies, bullies, embarrasses or harasses individual students, groups, parents and families, staff or others in the school community.
+Cyber Bullying This can be defined as: any material posted (in any form - photos, print) on a website or sent on the internet or any technological device which identifies, bullies, embarrasses or harasses individual students, groups, parents and families, staff or others in the school community.
 This applies both at and away from the geographical school location.
 Slander This can be defined as: the oral communication of false statements that harm a person's reputation.
 Making untrue spoken statements that have the potential to damage a person's reputation in the eyes of others.
-This can be defined as: the act of engaging in casual or idle conversation, often about other people, sharing Gossip

 Gossip This can be defined as: the act of engaging in casual or idle conversation, often about other people, sharing personal or sensational information, rumours, or unverified details.
 It typically involves discussing someone's personal matters, private affairs, or sharing information that may be considered intriguing or potentially harmful.
 Gossip often spreads quickly through social interactions and informal communication channels.